 Recently, Nintendo, whose Subspace Emissary was so entertaining, joined the fray again with an arena fighting/boxing-shooting game called ARMS.
 Here – with a pointer taken from a Tweet, which is actually text taken from a Kotaku review – is the entire backstory of the game ARMS:

 “…one day, people just woke up with extendable spring arms.
 Nobody knows why.
 Some of those folks decided to use their arms to make money fighting.”

 That is it.
 That’s the story.
 For more details about this amazing non-story, here’s a developer interview:

 “It’s possible that some characters have had this since birth and it’s also possible that, for some characters it just suddenly…one day, they woke and were different.
 So, there are actually, really several different possibilities that could be the cause for this.
 So, aside from Helix, all the other characters like Spring Man, Ribbon Girl, and Min Min – these are just regular people with extendable arms and not cyborgs or anything like that.”

 I haven’t played ARMS yet.
 But I want to.
 Not for the reason that the story seems any good, obviously, but because of something else touched on in the above article, which is this character:

 Since I bought Street Fighter V initially to main Rainbow Mika, I’m starting to fear I might have a “type.”

-But given how disappointing my old habit of playing fighting games for the story has turned out to be, I think I’m going to have to cut back on it.
+But given how disappointing my old habit of playing fighting games for the story has turned out to be, I think I’m going to have to cut back on it and play online slot instead.
 Fighting games are, after all, designed to be played with others.
 The real stories in fighting games aren’t supposed to be the “canon” stories, anyway.
 They’re the stories you tell your friends about the amazing matches you had with one another.
 You pick up your action figures, you smash them together, and you make memories.